 This is the sale of a 0.39-acre vacant parcel in the City of Roseville.
 This parcel is located south of the single-family residences along Audrey Way, yet north of the Twin Creek Common's Condominium development within the Cirby Creek bed.
 This parcel was previously historically sold together with a property along Audrey Way until 1996 when that home site sold without this 0.39 acre parcel, breaking the chain of access to this property.
 After 1996, this property was involved in various tax liens and sold in 2002 to Kiran Rawat.
 This individual held onto this property until he was arrested on forgery and conspiracy charges as well for illegally growing cannabis on many of his properties, and his properties were seized by the courts.
-However the agent stated that this particular site was cleared/cleaned by the local Sherriff's Department prior to the sale.
+However, the agent stated that this particular site was cleared/cleaned by the local Sherriff's Department prior to the sale.
 Roughly 45% of this parcel is located within Cirby Creek which bisects the central portion of the property lengthwise, and leaves only a small strip for possible development on the north side (roughly 55%) of the parcel (adjacent to the single-family homes).
 The small northern side of the parcel is also encumbered with many utility easements, as such, most of the utility to the site is diminished (because of the long thin shape/creek and power line easements).
-According to the buyer's agent, the buyer was going to try to continue to access the property from the apartment complex/HOA to the south, park in this complex, and hike the rest of the way in to this property.
-The buyer plans to later flip this property to one of the homeowners that owns a parcel that abuts to this land after he cleans it up a bit (so that they can expand their back yards/ i.e. assemblage).
+According to the buyer's agent, the buyer was going to try to continue to access the property from the apartment complex/HOA to the south, park in this complex, and hike the rest of the way into this property.
+The buyer plans to later flip this property to one of the homeowners that owns a parcel that abuts to this land after he cleans it up a bit (so that they can expand their back yards/ i.e., assemblage).
 This parcel sold on August 2, 2021 for \$1,000 (or \$2,564 per acre), cash, after being listed for roughly 2 months.
 Although there was much interest in this property, many of the prospective buyers wanted to build a home on it, which was not possible based on the size, shape, easements, creek bed, zoning designation, and access issues.
 The property has a zoning designation of FW which stands for Floodway in the City of Roseville, and has 100% Class IV soils.

-This parcel has various similarities when compared to the subject property which include water body bisection, lack of legal vehicular access, and irregular long thin shape on the only portion outside of the body of water.
-This sale is also the newest in the dataset, providing strong support for current market participant expectations.
+This parcel has various similarities when compared to the subject property which include water body bisection, utility easements on the flat portions, and lack of legal access.
 This property is however smaller in size which is generally a superior aspect (economies of scale).
-Based on these issues, the subject property would transact for an amount below \$2,564 per acre.
+Based on this issue, the subject property would transact for an amount below \$2,564 per acre.